luweizhang/ml-resources/tensorflow-setup/README.md

 ```

 ### Additional Notes
-Tensorflow 1.4 is only compatible with CUDA 8.0, not CUDA 9.X
+On Windows, Tensorflow 1.4 is only compatible with CUDA 8.0, not CUDA 9.X

 Use check_version.py to check if all tensorflow components have been installed correctly.